 Water

 In many areas, tap water has a high mineral content.
 If your cat drinks tap water, and splashes it around their face and eyes, the minerals in the water can stain and breed bacteria.
-Providing purified water in a metal bowl for your cat can help with these issues.
+Providing purified or filtered drinking water in a metal bowl for your cat can help with these issues.
 Another idea is to train your cat to drink from a dripping bottle, which can eliminate wetness from around their face and mouth.

 Food